CS50: Week 4 - Memory

 }

-is required because strings are special.
+Notice that no & is required because strings are special.
 Still, this program will not function.
 Nowhere in this program do we allocate the amount of memory required for our string.
 Indeed, we don’t know how long of a string may be inputted by the user!

 - Further, your code could be modified as follows.
 However, we have to pre-allocate a certain amount of memory for a string: